-In addition to cash provided by operating activities, we use free cash flows as a key financial metric.
-Free cash flows increased by \$28 million to \$(2) million for fiscal 2015, compared to \$(30) million for fiscal 2014 and decreased by \$7 million to \$(30) million for fiscal 2014, compared to \$(23) million for fiscal 2013.
-The improvement in fiscal 2015 as compared to fiscal 2014 was primarily due to increased sales and related cash collections, partially offset by increased capital expenditures and higher operating expenses, driven primarily by increased headcount.
-The reduction in free cash flows in fiscal 2014 as compared to fiscal 2013 was primarily due to a significant increase in cash paid for property and equipment and payments made for a leasehold interest and patents, partially offset by increased sales and related cash collections.
+In addition to cash provided by (used in) operating activities, management uses free cash flows as a key financial metric.
+Free cash flows increased by \$127 million to \$125 million for fiscal 2016, compared to \$(2) million for fiscal 2015 and increased by \$28 million to \$(2) million for fiscal 2015, compared to \$(30) million for fiscal 2014.
+The improvement in free cash flows in fiscal 2016 and 2015 was primarily due to increased sales and related cash collections, partially offset by increased capital expenditures and higher operating expenses, driven primarily by increased headcount.